Experience iconic Australia: Sydney's expansive coastline, the red sands of Uluru and the colours of the Great Barrier Reef.

 Day 7: Be immersed in Aboriginal culture in Cairns

-Take the 2 1/2 hour flight from Ayers Rock Airport to Cairns, the gateway to the Great Barrier Reef and the Daintree Rainforest.
-Head to Tjapukai Aboriginal Cultural Park, just 15 minutes drive out of Cairns, and be immersed in Australia’s Aboriginal culture with authentic music, dance and storytelling.
+Take the 2.5-hour flight from Ayers Rock Airport to Cairns, the gateway to the Great Barrier Reef and the Daintree Rainforest.
+Head to Tjapukai Aboriginal Cultural Park, just a 15-minute drive out of Cairns, and be immersed in Australia’s Aboriginal culture with authentic music, dance and storytelling.
 In the evening, stroll along Cairns Esplanade before sitting down to dinner at The Raw Prawn seafood restaurant, Tamarind at the Reef Hotel Casino or Salt House, overlooking the water.

 Day 8: Explore the world’s largest reef